What is the MoSCoW Method, which categories does it define and what are its advantages and disadvantages?

 Often in the course of the MoSCoW method an acronym is spoken; since the lower-case letters serve only the readability, this is not completely correct, but by the use of the o’s the principle can be pronounced simply like the Russian capital.

-The four categories of MoSCoW
+The four categories of the MoSCoW method

 What exactly do the four categories mean?